jeremy6d/socialmemorycomplex.net/_posts/2008-12-04-the-partial-observer-if-i-had-a-billion-dollars.markdown

 wordpress_url: http://delicious.com/url/b23052d85bd5991f456fe42c59ae683d#jeremy6d
 layout: post
 ---
 &quot;If Leedskalnin and/or others really did have the an understanding of the universe that made a perpetual-motion machine possible, by all means we should try to discover it.
-The reason we don&#039;t is that too many self-interested parties fear what the discoveries might lead to.
-And that&#039;s one reason to distrust offices of power and those who hold them.&quot;
+The reason we don't is that too many self-interested parties fear what the discoveries might lead to.
+And that's one reason to distrust offices of power and those who hold them.&quot;